minhd-vu/USRP-2020/README.md

 * Added two different cameras to view the simulation.
 * Fixed perspective rendering bug with the terrain material.
 * Fixed fox eating bug not killing the rabbit.
+* Added reproduction.
+* Added death by old age and exhaustion.